Prize Money for Race of Champions-Finals

 (Equal prize money for Men and Women)

 Former NASTAR Commissioner Bob Beattie introduced side-by-side dual racing in 1970 when in founded the World Pro Ski Tour.
 Spider Sabich was a U.S. Ski Team star at the time but Beattie recruited Spider to be the poster boy to promote the new style of alpine racing.
 Spider was the Pro Tour Champion in 1971 and 1972 and the Snowmass race arena was named in his honor.
-Spider and Bob would be proud to see so much head-to-head racing taking place at Snowmass.
+The NASTAR National Championships will take place in the Spider Sabich Race Arena.
+We think Spider and Bob would be proud to see so much head-to-head racing taking place at Snowmass.